-Another scholar, Claire Kahane,19 looks at the issue of Female Gothic in her study Gothic Mirrors and Feminine Identity from a feminist and psychoanalytical perspective.
+Another scholar, Claire Kahane, 19 looks at the issue of Female Gothic in her study Gothic Mirrors and Feminine Identity from a feminist and psychoanalytical perspective.
 Kahane distinguishes between traditional Gothic and Female Gothic narratives.
-Of the traditional Gothic she notes that "Most interpretations, written primarily by male critics, attribute the terror which the Gothic by definition arouses to the motif of incest within an oedipal plot."20 Kahane argues that what is characteristic of the Female Gothic is not an oedipal plot, but a pre-oedipal one.
-In the pre-oedipal period, "mother and infant are locked into a 'symbiotic relation', an experience of oneness, characterized by a blurring of boundaries between infant and mother - a dual unity before the emergence of a separate self."21 The issues of the Female Gothic.
-Kahane notes that "For women...the struggle for a separate identity is not only more tenuous, but is fundamentally ambivalent, an ongoing battle with a mirror image who is both me and not me."22 This mother-daughter identity confusion is a frequent motif in Shirley Jackson's work (most notably in The Bird's Nest, where the protagonist, Elizabeth, shares even the same name with her mother).
+Of the traditional Gothic she notes that "Most interpretations, written primarily by male critics, attribute the terror which the Gothic by definition arouses to the motif of incest within an oedipal plot."
+Kahane argues that what is characteristic of the Female Gothic is not an oedipal plot, but a pre-oedipal one.
+In the pre-oedipal period, "mother and infant are locked into a 'symbiotic relation', an experience of oneness, characterized by a blurring of boundaries between infant and mother - a dual unity before the emergence of a separate self."
+The issues of the female identity (and the woman's relation to her mother) is one of the key characteristics of the Female Gothic.
+Kahane notes that "For women...the struggle for a separate identity is not only more tenuous, but is fundamentally ambivalent, an ongoing battle with a mirror image who is both me and not me."
+This mother-daughter identity confusion is a frequent motif in Shirley Jackson's work (most notably in The Bird's Nest, where the protagonist, Elizabeth, shares even the same name with her mother).